ajaymisraa/dirks-projects/README.md

 We hypothesize that radio signal behaviors can be predicted through AI and reinforcement-based machine learning algorithms.
 Created a 4-D weighted map considering time, day, weather, and location to assess this.

 ## GPT-Comparable Model:
-We hypothesize that a PyTorch-based generative language model can achieve performance levels similar to OpenAI’s GPT-2.
+We hypothesize that a PyTorch-based generative language model can achieve performance levels similar to OpenAI’s GPT-1.5 semantic embedding performance.
+Used public OpenAI to train, modify, and reinforce model.
 Modified versions of publicly available weights and self-trained data were used to validate this hypothesis.